Gift Icon

 4. Insufficient Documentation and Paperwork

 Incomplete or inaccurate documentation can lead to delays, misunderstandings, or disputes.
-Ensure that all required paperwork, including shipping contracts, bills of lading, and customs documents, is in order.
+Guarantee that all required paperwork, including shipping contracts, bills of lading, and customs documents, is in order.
 Clearly label the clamshell bucket with relevant information, including its weight, dimensions, and any special handling instructions.

 5. Lack of Professional Assistance